Noneatme/myAI/src/me/noneat/myai/README.md

 ![logo](http://i.imgur.com/KNQeRuR.png)
 (This name will be changed, soon.)

+Please be aware that this source code may be filled with bad solutions, bad performance and other bad styling mistakes.
+I will have a look at all these things in some weeks.

 A learning AI that can talk to you and answer your questions.

 (was: Chappie, now: Soupe)